Dream Maker (TV program): Missions

-Dream Chasers will perform individually in front of the Dream Mentors.
+The Dream Chasers will perform individually in front of the Dream Mentors.
 After each performance, the Dream Mentors will comment and provide feedback on each performance and each Dream Mentor will give points to each of the Dream Chasers.
 The maximum points possible for a Dream Chaser to earn from each Dream Mentor is 100, for a maximum possible score of 900 points for each contestant.
 This point system will form the basis of their ranks.
 If the succeeding Dream Chaser gets a higher rank than the Dream Chaser sitting, he will be bumping off other Dream Chasers based on the order of rank.